DiSSCo/dissco.github.io/ElectronicDataCapture/Transcription.md

 The expertise and knowledge of the transcriber will also influence the speed and accuracy of transcription (Walton *et al.*, 2020).

-At the NHM, London, we ask our transcribers to record the number of specimens they transcribe each day(?) for each project.
+At the NHM, London, we ask our transcribers to record the number of specimens they transcribe each day for each project.
 This allows us to calculate maximum, minimum and median transcription rates, which we can use during a project to assess whether we need to make any adjustments (e.g. reduce what is being transcribed to meet deadlines), and to make estimates for how long similar projects will take.
 We can also use this information to calculate the cost of transcription per specimen (using staff costs).
-*We also have calculations per hour/min - how do we actually record this info?*

-## Impact and Effort Matrix
+### Impact and Effort Matrix
 ![Image shows an impact effort matrix](https://github.com/lmfrench/lmfrench.github.io/blob/main/images/ImpactEffort.PNG?raw=true)

 Using an impact effort matrix at the start of a transcription project can help teams to determine what to transcribe.

 The first step is to identify the main objectives and goals for the transcription project - this helps to assess the potential impact of transcribing each field.

 The 'effort' can be assessed by considering how much time it will take to transcribe each field.
 The potential resource requirements for transcribing becomes easier to assess the more transcription projects you do, particularly if you keep a record of past transcription rates per specimen (see ['cost and transcription rates'](https://lmfrench.github.io/ElectronicDataCapture/Transcription.html#costs-and-transcription-rates).
+You could also run trials using stopwatches to record transcription rates to get an estimate.
 The difficulty of reading the label and the level of interpretation required will impact this, as does the expertise and knowledge of your transcribers.

 Once you have an estimate of the impact and resource implications for transcribing each field, you can then add them to the impact effort matrix.
 It is likely you will want to transcribe anything classified in the 'high impact, low effort' quadrant, and not transcribe fields in the 'low impact, high effort' quadrant.